Waiting for resources

 • Cause

-The available resources in a resource group are limited.
-If a long-running task occupies resources and does not release them, it blocks other tasks.
+Resources in a resource group are limited.
+Long-running tasks that do not release resources block other tasks from running.
 For more information about the task dispatching mechanism, see Overview of DataWorks resource groups.

 • Solution

 Go to Operation Center > Intelligent Diagnostics, enter an instance ID to perform an end-to-end analysis of the task.
 This lets you check the task's execution and queue status and identify which other tasks are consuming resources.
-For more details, see Intelligent Diagnosis.
+You can quickly locate tasks that occupy resources for a long time and block the execution pipeline.
+For more information, see Intelligent Diagnosis.

 • Symptom